The Best Vitamin D-Rich Foods to Include in Your Diet

 Egg yolks

 Whole eggs are an excellent source of nutrients such as protein, fats, vitamins, and minerals.
-It also contains 37 IU of vitamin D or 5% of your daily recommended intake.
+The egg yolks contain modest amounts of vitamin D, roughly around 40 IU per yolk.

 Some eggs may have higher levels of vitamin D, depending on how much the chicken was exposed to the sun.